psthomas/psthomas.github.io/_posts/2021-06-10-elections-eval.md

     </div>
 </div>

 Here is a boxplot of the error by legislative body.
-Note that I'm only displaying the error for the elections that had close results (Democratic voteshare 40-60%).
+Note that I'm only displaying the error for the elections that had close results (Democratic projected or actual voteshare of 40-60%).
 I explain more in appendix A below, but my model only needs accurate estimates for close elections so that's my focus.

 <!--style="max-width:500px;"-->
 <figure style="text-align:center;">